CodeForPhilly/stately/README.md

 Workflow Builder
 ================

-Form-driven workflow designer.
+Form-driven workflow engine.
 Making city government better, one form at a time.

 Government, like many organizations, have a ton of processes.
 For example: